ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 The filter selector works with arrays and objects exclusively.
 Its result is a list of *zero*, *one*, *multiple* or *all* of their array elements or member values, respectively.
-Applied to other value types, it will select nothing.
+Applied to primitive values, it will select nothing.

 The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.